tc39/proposal-uuid/README.md

 ## Out of scope

-Algorithms described in RFC 4122 other than Version 4 are not initially supported.
+Algorithms described in RFC 4122 other than version 4 are not initially supported.

-Statistics we've collected ([see analysis/README.md](./analysis/README.md)) indicate that the Version 4 algorithm is most widely used:
+Statistics we've collected ([see analysis/README.md](./analysis/README.md)) indicate that the version 4 algorithm is most widely used:

 | Algorithm Version | Repo Count | %     | Weighted by Watch Count | %     |
 | ----------------- | ---------- | ----- | ----------------------- | ----- |